Make the Free Switch and Import from KiCad to Altium Designer

 A fully unified PCB design platform that offers all your design tools in a single interface.

 Free and freemium PCB programs can help you get up and running quickly, especially if you’re a new designer.
-You’ll be able to get a familiar with the look and feel of PCB design software.
-You’ll be able to transfer your design off of the back of a napkin and into an electronic schematic diagrams.
+You’ll be able to get familiar with the look and feel of PCB design software.
+You’ll be able to transfer your design off of the back of a napkin and into electronic schematic diagrams.
 Suddenly, reality rears its ugly head as you realize your designing software doesn’t include the critical features you need to finish your design.

 No one should have to settle for free design software that segments your tools into different modules.
 If you find yourself in a situation where you can’t finish your design, you’ll be stuck between a rock and a hard place.
 You’ll have to buy a full package that includes the features you need, or you’ll have to find a free tool that offers the features you need and hope that all your free tools are compatible.